imdeepmind/imdeepmind/README.md

 ### Hi there 👋

-Interest in **Machine Learning/Deep Learning Research, Applied AI, and Software Engineering**.
+Interested in **Machine Learning/Deep Learning Research, Applied AI, and Software Engineering**.

 Also, a **travel freak (exclusively on mountains)** and an **amateur photographer**.